platformsh/platformsh-docs/src/development/ssh.md

 One of the ways [Platform.sh](https://platform.sh/) keeps things secure is by using SSH behind the scenes.
-Users can interact with their environment through a command shell, or push changes to the environment's git repository, and both of these features rely on SSH.
+Users can interact with their environment through a command shell, or push changes to the environment's Git repository, and both of these features rely on SSH.

 When you create a new project, the wizard will propose that you add your ssh